George Ward (luthier)

 George Ward (Seoirse Mac an Bháird; c.
 1715–1769) was an Irish luthier and maker of violins and cellos from Dublin.
-His instruments are considered original in style with some resemblances to the Stradivarius model.
+His instruments are considered original in style with some resemblances to the Stradivari model.
 One of his violins is preserved as part of a collection at the National Museum of Ireland, Dublin.

 Early life

 Very little is known about Ward's early life.
 It has been proposed that he was born in Dublin in 1715 to Samuel and Mary Ward, based on baptism records from the Church of St Nicholas Without, Dublin, 18 May 1715.
 He had a brother named John (1703–1778), whom there is also evidence of being baptized to the same parents and at the same church on 1 October 1704.
 John was also a violin maker based in Dublin.
-John's daughter, Isabelle, married Dublin guittar maker, William Gibson.
+John's daughter, Isabelle, married Dublin guitar maker, William Gibson.
+Ward may have spent his childhood in Christchurch Yard in Dublin, where he is first recorded to have worked.
+Faulkner's Dublin Journal records the death of a Mr. Lewis Ward, Toyman, of Christchurch-yard on 5 October 1765, possibly a relation to George.

 Career

+Apprenticeship and early career: 1729–1740

-The dates that Ward was active as a luthier are debated amongst historians.
-William Henley believed him to be active as early as 1710, probably based on the earliest date attributed to one of his instruments, supposedly labeled 1719.
+It is uncertain who Ward apprenticed with as a violin maker, but it is possible that he was a pupil of Dublin luthier Thomas Molineux (d.
+1757), who also resided at Christchurch Yard.
+Furthermore, Ward branded his instruments 'WARD/DUBLIN' at the back below the button, a trait which he may have adopted from Molineux.
+Based on his proposed year of birth, Ward likely began his apprenticeship around 1729.
+However, the dates that Ward was active as a luthier are debated amongst historians.
+William Henley believed him to be active as early as 1710, probably based on the earliest date attributed to one of his instruments, supposedly labelled 1719.
 However, it has been suggested that Henley may have misread the label.
 Others date the start of his career as late as 1750, from which period there are more extant instruments.
-However, Ward is thought to have been working as a violin maker at Christ Church Yard, Dublin by around 1740.
-It is uncertain who Ward apprenticed with, but it is possible that he was a pupil of Dublin luthier Thomas Molineux (d.
-1757), who also resided at Christ Church Yard.
-Furthermore, Ward branded his instruments 'WARD/DUBLIN' at the back below the button, a trait which he may have adopted from Molineux.
+However, there is evidence that Ward was working as a violin maker at Christchurch Yard by around 1740.